17orange/TodoList/README.md

 below.

 - Username: brad
-- Password: P4$$w0rd
+<br>Password: P4$$w0rd

 - Username: OtherGuy
-- Password: Zomg!23
+<br>Password: Zomg!23

-There are a lot of improvements that could be made to this project in the future.
+There are a number of improvements that could be made to this project in the future.
 Some of the ones I've thought about include:
 - Change the deadline picker on creation and editing to be a calendar/clock picker instead of just a text entry field